 For a standard managed disk, will I be charged for the actual size of the data on the disk or for the provisioned capacity of the disk?

-You are charged based on the provisioned capacity of the disk.
-Please check the pricing page for details.
+You're charged based on the provisioned capacity of the disk.
+For more information, see the pricing page.

-How is pricing of premium managed disks different than unmanaged disks?
+How is pricing of premium managed disks different from unmanaged disks?

 The pricing of premium managed disks is the same as unmanaged premium disks.

-Can I change the storage account type (Standard/Premium) of my managed disks?
+Can I change the storage account type (Standard or Premium) of my managed disks?

-Yes, you can export your managed disks using the Azure portal, PowerShell, or the Azure CLI.
+Yes.
+You can export your managed disks by using the Azure portal, PowerShell, or the Azure CLI.

-Can I use a VHD file in an Azure storage account to create a managed disk in a different subscriptions?
+Can I use a VHD file in an Azure storage account to create a managed disk with a different subscription?

 Can I use a VHD file in an Azure storage account to create a managed disk in a different region?

-Will there be any scale limitations for customers using managed disks?
+Are there any scale limitations for customers that use managed disks?

 Managed Disks eliminates the limits associated with storage accounts.
-However, the number of managed disks per subscription is limited to 2000 by default.
-This can be increased by calling support.
+However, the number of managed disks per subscription is limited to 2,000 by default.
+You can call support to increase this number.

 Can I take an incremental snapshot of a managed disk?

-Can VMs in an Availability Set consist of a mixture of managed and unmanaged disks?
+Can VMs in an availability set consist of a combination of managed and unmanaged disks?

-No, the VMs in an Availability Set must use either all managed or all unmanaged disks.
-When creating an Availability Set, you can choose which type of disks you want to use.
+No. The VMs in an availability set must use either all managed disks or all unmanaged disks.
+When you create an availability set, you can choose which type of disks you want to use.

 Is Managed Disks the default option in the Azure portal?